 Regardless of the combination, we tune the car until it is right.
 There is no pre-set limit on how many pulls we will do.
 Ford had a team of engineers working on the engine calibration for your car for months (sometimes years) before they released the vehicle for production.
 If you’ve changed multiple components related to engine calibration, why would you settle for someone who tells you they can properly re-calibrate the car in just an hour or two?
 Good calibration work takes time.

 Some cars are very simple to dial in, with a straightforward combination of parts and everything is working right.
-Those cars are done in about three hours with as little as three or four full-throttle pulls and a few "miles" of part throttle tuning on the dyno.
+Those cars are done in about four hours with as little as three or four full-throttle pulls and a few "miles" of part throttle tuning on the dyno.
 Other cars have more complicated setups (variable cam timing, electronic “drive-by-wire” throttle control, computer controlled electronic fuel pressure control feedback systems, MAF transfer functions and transient fuel tables that need a lot of work, injectors or meters that are past capacity, fuel pressure that needs to be adjusted, supercharger belts that are slipping, spark plugs that need to be re-gapped, etc.) A complicated or “uncooperative” car could take all day and 15 or more passes.

 ALL TUNES ARE "DROP OFF" ONLY.
 If you are waiting with the car while we tune it, be prepared to wait for at least 6 hours, minimum.
 A waiting room with a couch, table and TV is available for your comfort, but the best thing to do is to arrange to drop the car off for the day.
 We take our time and will give you the best results possible if we are not rushed.
 Typically we spend an hour or more looking over your car and writing a fully customized tune before we even make the first dyno pull.

 Q. How much does it cost to dyno my Mustang?